hash-bang/Gander/README.md

 * List view and column view of items
 * Functionality to remember preferred zoom and position of image and restore it when needed
 * Functionality to navigate up/down/out a directory
+* Transition when displaying a newly created thumbnail (fadein perhaps?)
 * Screen splitting (VIM style)
 * Load images recursively from a tree
 * Multiple image list tabs